 Cost and Access

 Tirzepatide: Brand-name Mounjaro and Zepbound list at approximately $1,000 to $1,200 per month.
-Insurance coverage is inconsistent.
+Insurance coverage varies widely.
 Compound tirzepatide from specialty pharmacies runs $200 to $500 per month but faces ongoing regulatory scrutiny.

-Orforglipron: Eli Lilly has signaled that oral GLP-1 drugs will be priced lower than injectables.
-Oral manufacturing is simpler: pills versus pre-filled auto-injector pens.
-Industry analysts estimate orforglipron could launch at $500 to $800 per month, though pricing is not confirmed.
+Orforglipron: Eli Lilly has signaled that oral GLP-1 drugs will be priced below injectables.
+Oral manufacturing is simpler: standard pills versus pre-filled auto-injector pens.
+Industry analysts estimate orforglipron could launch at $500 to $800 per month, though pricing is not yet confirmed.

 Who Should Choose Which?